DataFire/Integrations/integrations/generated/nfusionsolutions_biz/README.md

 * input `object`
   * metals `string`: <b>REQUIRED</b> - comma separated list of metals
   * currency `string`: optional - currency for pricing, defaults to USD
+  * unitofmeasure `string`: optional - unit of meaure, defaults to troy ounces. allowed values are:
   * interval `string`: optional - aggregation interval.
 Composed of an optional integer value (which defaults to 1 when not specified),
   * start `string`: <b>REQUIRED</b> - start date of time period. format is <i>yyyy-mm-dd</i>
   * end `string`: optional - end date of time period. format is <i>yyyy-mm-dd</i>.
 Default is current date.